IEEE 802

 IEEE 802 is a family of Institute of Electrical and Electronics Engineers (IEEE) standards for local area networks (LANs), personal area networks (PANs), and metropolitan area networks (MANs).
 The IEEE 802 LAN/MAN Standards Committee (LMSC) maintains these standards.
 The IEEE 802 family of standards has had twenty-four members, numbered 802.1 through 802.24, with a working group of the LMSC devoted to each.
 However, not all of these working groups are currently active.

 The IEEE 802 standards are restricted to computer networks carrying variable-size packets, unlike cell relay networks, for example, in which data is transmitted in short, uniformly sized units called cells.
 Isochronous signal networks, in which data is transmitted as a steady stream of octets, or groups of octets, at regular time intervals, are also outside the scope of the IEEE 802 standards.

+The most widely used IEEE 802 standards are for Ethernet, bridging and virtual bridged LANs, wireless LAN, wireless PAN, wireless MAN, wireless RAN, wireless coexistence, and media-independent handover.

+Etymology

 The number 802 has no significance: it was simply the next number in the sequence that the IEEE used for standards projects.